 Start looking at soda cans and other product packaging in a different way!
 I for one always check the bottle cap design when deciding on a beverage.

-How I wish every city had an Upcycle Exchange Market.
+How I wish every city had an Upcycle Exchange Market (yikes!
+Link removed in 2019 … that link goes to something COMPLETELY different now).
 It is a brilliant idea for reusing and redistributing crafty supplies and recyclables!
 Until then, ask your friends and family to help collect interesting materials for you.
 You might just upcycle something wonderful!